kaustubhbhavsar/animals-10-classification/README.md

     3. Images are varying in size and medium in quality.

-> <b>Aim of the project is to handle class imbalance and perform multiclass image classification.</b>
+> <b>Aim of the project is to handle class imbalance in multiclass image classification and serve the best model using flask API.</b>

 <p align="right">(<a href="#top">back to top</a>)</p>